isabella232/Signicat-Auth-Tree-Nodes/README.md

 ## Configure IdPs
-This section provides steps on how to configure each indiviual IdP that Signicat currently offers supported by ForgeRock using the AM console.
+This section provides steps on how to configure each individual IdP that Signicat currently offers supported by ForgeRock using the AM console.
 <br />
-In the "Native Console" select "Access Management" from the drop down.
-Select the Realm and go to Services > Social Identity Provider Service > Secondary Configurations > Add a Secondary Configuration > Select “Client configuration for providers that implement Open ID Connect specifications” Fill out the fields within “New oidcConfig configuration” according to the following.
+In the `Native Console` select `Access Management` from the drop-down.
+Select the Realm and go to `Services` > `Social Identity Provider Service` > `Secondary Configuration` > Add a Secondary Configuration > Select `Client configuration for providers that implement Open ID Connect specifications`.
+<br />Fill out the fields within `New oidcConfig configuration` according to the following.
 If not indicated, leave the field blank.
 <br />
 <br />
-Note: The URLS provided in this documentation are production URLS for customer usage.
+Note: The URLs provided in this documentation are production URLs for customer usage.

 ### 1.)
 Norwegian BankID | Market Coverage: Norway
 - **Overview:**  Norwegian BankID (as well as Norwegian BankID on Mobile) is an electronic identity scheme in Norway that can be used for digital onboarding (Assure), authentication (Connect) and electronic signing (Sign) of documents.
 BankID is based on a coordinated infrastructure that is developed by the banks through the Norwegian BankID Cooperation, under the direction of the “Finansnæringens Hovedorganisasjon” and “Sparebankforeningen”.
   Signicat is the leading provider of Norwegian BankID in Norway with over 75% of the total BankID traffic.
-Signicat is delivering BankID to banks, consumer finance firms, insurance companies, government services as well as small and medium business segments.
+Signicat delivers BankID to banks, consumer finance firms, insurance companies, government services as well as small and medium business segments.

 - **Fill out the following fields:**<br />
 Auth ID Key: `sub` <br />